 * OUR STAFF AND OUR SERVICE TO YOU

 Covid-related staff absence cannot be planned for and will have a major impact on our ability to offer our normal service to patients.

-We advise patients that Howden Medical Centre will no longer be offering 1st dose COVID Vaccinations due to extremely low uptake over the last few 1st dose clinics.
+We advise patients that Howden Medical Centre will no longer be offering 1st or 2nd dose COVID Vaccinations due to the rollout of the Booster Programme along with delivering the Flu Vaccination Programme.

-We advise all patients still requiring a 1st dose COVID Vaccination to book either by calling 119 or online via the NHS website.
+We advise all patients still requiring a 1st or 2nd dose COVID Vaccination to book either by calling 119 or online via the NHS WEBSITE website.

 Fast access to key features

 Ring 111 when the surgery is closed or when health advice is needed 24/7Learn more »

 How to recognise a medical emergency and what to do to save livesLearn more »

 Latest offical covid-19 coronavius information & advice from official sourcesLearn more »

 Register, order repeat prescriptions, book appointments and more.Go to Portal »